Top 21 Slang For Worldwide – Meaning & Usage

 • A philosopher might contemplate the idea of “an omniversal truth that underlies all existence.”

-See also Top 56 Slang For Crossly – Meaning & Usage
+See also Top 15 Slang For Future Existence – Meaning & Usage

 21. World-spanning